alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/2_organizing_principles/13 Ports and adapters.md

 On the other side of the hexagon are the incoming ports.
 These are meant to accept incoming messages from users or external systems.

-The controller itself and code before it is also part of the adapter, since the controller is specifically designed for HTTP communication.
-It uses web-specific objects and services like the current request or the user’s session.
+- The controller itself and code before it is also part of the adapter, since the controller is specifically designed for HTTP communication.
-As soon as the controller calls an application service, we step out of the adapter and into the hexagon.
+- As soon as the controller calls an application service, we step out of the adapter and into the hexagon.
-This is only true for as long as the application service itself is indeed fully decoupled from its delivery mechanism and the framework.

-In fact, the test code itself should be considered an adapter since it communicates directly with the port.
+- The test code itself should be considered an adapter since it communicates directly with the port.

 ![](./../img/hexagon_with_three_adapters.png)